kerem-erkinsoy/Eight-Queens-Problem/README.md

 # Eight-Queens-Problem
-Solving 8 queen problems with the hill climbing method
+Solving Eight Queens problem with the hill climbing method